 \subsubsection{More on finite-dimensional geometry}

-In order to understand a little more concretely the inner workings of our free-field realisation, it is instructive to compare our result here with a related construction in four dimensions~\cite{Beem:2019tfp}, where free-field realisations of the simple affine Kac-Moody algebra $V_\kappa (\mathfrak{sl}_3)$ at level $\kappa=-\frac{3}{2}$ was produced.
-This VOA has been proven to have the minimal nilpotent orbit in $\mathfrak{sl}_3^\ast$ as associated variety, and the construction of~\cite{Beem:2019tfp}---much in the spirit of the \emph{ad hoc} free-field realisation of $V_{-1}(\pslf(2|2))$ presented in Section~\ref{sec:tsu2}---exploits the geometry of the minimal nilpotent orbit to produce a free-field realisation.
+In order to understand a little more concretely the inner workings of our free field realisation, it is instructive to compare our result here with a related construction in four dimensions~\cite{Beem:2019tfp}, where free field realisations of the simple affine Kac-Moody algebra $V_\kappa (\mathfrak{sl}_3)$ at level $\kappa=-\frac{3}{2}$ was produced.
+This VOA has been proven to have the minimal nilpotent orbit in $\mathfrak{sl}_3^\ast$ as associated variety, and the construction of~\cite{Beem:2019tfp}---much in the spirit of the \emph{ad hoc} free field realisation of $V_{-1}(\pslf(2|2))$ presented in Section~\ref{sec:tsu2}---exploits the geometry of the minimal nilpotent orbit to produce a free field realisation.
 Furthermore, it was announced in~\cite{Beem:2019tfp} that similar constructions can be performed for $V_{1}(\mathfrak{sl}_N)$, but at the cost of introducing an additional auxiliary $\mathfrak{gl}_1$ Heisenberg current.
 Intuitively, this is because the associated varieties to $V_{-1}(\mathfrak{sl}_N)$ \emph{are not} the respective minimal nilpotent orbits~\cite{ARAKAWA2017157}, but include some additional direction in $\slf_N^\ast$ related to the extra current.

-Per Conjecture~\ref{conj:ass-var}, we expect the associated variety for $V_{1}(\pslf(N|N))$ to be the minimal nilpotent orbit, so we may expect some connection between the geometric construction of~\cite{Beem:2019tfp}---including the extra Heisenberg current---and our free-field realisation, but the extra current should be accounted for by extra nilpotent degrees of freedom.
+Per Conjecture~\ref{conj:ass-var}, we expect the associated variety for $V_{1}(\pslf(N|N))$ to be the minimal nilpotent orbit, so we may expect some connection between the geometric construction of~\cite{Beem:2019tfp}---including the extra Heisenberg current---and our free field realisation, but the extra current should be accounted for by extra nilpotent degrees of freedom.
 We will indeed demonstrate that this is the case.